BIIFSweden/I2K2024-MTIWorkshop/README.md

 - `cell_segmentation_geo.json` file: the GEOjson file that can be imported in QuPath as cell segmentation (and clustering if analysis command has been performed).
 - `anndata_TissUUmaps.h5ad`: TissUUmaps project file.

-Now you can open the `anndata_TissUUmaps.h5ad` with the TissUUmaps application and explore your results:
+Now you can open the `anndata_TissUUmaps.h5ad` with the TissUUmaps application and explore your results.

 Bonus: cluster annotation